-Level 3: Inputs for the asset or liability that are not based on.

-2. The following is the analysis regarding the Group's classification of the financial instruments measured at fair value based on the nature, characteristics and risks of the assets and liabilities as well as the levels of fair value
+- Level 2: Inputs other than quoted prices included within level 1 that are observable for the asset or liability, either directly or indirectly.
+The fair value of derivatives invested by the Group belongs to this level. - Level 3: Inputs for the asset or liability that are not based on. - 2.
+The following is the analysis regarding the Group's classification of the financial instruments measured at fair value based on the nature, characteristics and risks of the assets and liabilities as well as the levels of fair value